HPC-SimTools/IPS-framework/doc/user_guides/config_file.rst

 *LOG_FILE* - name of the log file for this simulation.
 The framework log file is specified at the command line.

 *LOG_LEVEL* - sets the logging level for the simulation.
 If empty, the framework log level is used, which defaults to *WARNING*.
 See :ref:`logging-api` for details on the logging capabilities in the IPS.
 Possible values: *DEBUG*, *INFO*, *WARNING*, *ERROR*, *EXCEPTION*, *CRITICAL*.

-*IPS_ROOT* - location of the ips source code that will be used.

 *SIM_ROOT* - location of output tree.
 This directory will be created if it does not exist.
 If the directory already exists, then data files will be added, possibly overwriting existing data.